massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

 ------------------------

 Make sure you have a recent version of Node.js and npm.
 Update or `install <https://docs.npmjs.com/downloading-and-installing-node-js-and-npm>`_ them if needed.
-Create or go to the directory where you want to set up your project and run:
+`massa-sc-toolkit <https://github.com/massalabs/massa-sc-toolkit/>`_ is a tool that creates a boilerplate smart-contract project.
+To create a smart-contract project, invoke the toolkit by running:

 .. code-block:: shell

-   npm install --global yarn npx
-   npx massa-sc-create my-sc
+	npx github:massalabs/massa-sc-toolkit init my-sc

 Now that the npm project is created, go inside your smart-contract directory and install the dependencies using the following commands:

 .. code-block:: shell

    cd my-sc
-   npm install --legacy-peer-deps
+   npm install

 You have now installed AssemblyScript among other dependencies.
 It will be used to generate bytecode from AssemblyScript code.

 .. note::
-    * Massa smart contract module (@massalabs/massa-sc-std) contains the API you need to use to interact with the external world of the smart contract (the node, the ledger...).
+    * Massa smart contract module (@massalabs/massa-sc-sdk) contains the API you need to use to interact with the external world of the smart contract (the node, the ledger...).
-    * Installing directly as-pect will automatically install the compatible version of AssemblyScript.

 Congratulations!
 Now you have a fully set up project and you are ready to add some code.

 .. note::
    A few words on project folders:

-    * `src` is where the code goes;
+    * `assembly` is where the code goes;
     * `build` will be created during compilation and will contain the compiled smart contracts.

 Create your first smart contract